-In fact, telling a child to eat food they don’t like or aren’t hungry for, hurts them and here’s why.
+In fact, telling a child to eat food they don’t like or aren’t hungry for, can hurt them and here’s why.

 What’s so Bad About Making a Child Eat Their Dinner?

-Whether we like it or not, children eat when they’re hungry and eat until they’re full even if it’s only after several bites at the dinner table and a portion size parents believe is unwilling.
+Whether we like it or not, children eat when they’re hungry and stop when they’re full even if it’s only after several bites at the dinner table and often, it’s a portion size parents believe to be too small.

 Why not?
-Because eating past the point of being full and being forced to eat when when we weren’t interested in food as a child has changed the way our internal sensor works.
+Because eating past the point of being full – past the point of satiety – and being forced to eat when when you aren’t interested in food as a child has changed the way our internal sensor works.

-A range of emotions trigger parents during meal times, and while the central part of these emotions is worry they’ll be hungry, it stems from the love we have for them.
+A range of emotions trigger parents during meal times, and while the central part of these emotions is worry they’ll go hungry, it stems from the love we have for them.